Accredited Online MBA in Accounting

 Start your journey towards a master’s degree in accounting today!
-Our accredited 36-credit-hour program is fully online with no campus visits or entrance exams required.
+Our accredited 36-credit-hour program is fully online with no campus visits or entrance exams required — an ideal, affordable online MBA for working professionals.

-Advance your career with an Accounting MBA online.
+Advance your career with an MBA in Accounting online.

 Learn advanced financial and leadership skills, and prepare for impactful roles in today’s competitive market with an online master's degree in Accounting from Wayne State College.